SPRAVATO®

 What to Expect with SPRAVATO®

 On the day of your treatment, ensure that you have a reliable companion with you.
-Dr. Patel or Dr. Tariot-Beard will administer the treatment and provide medical supervision for at least two hours following your dosage.
-They will watch for any signs of fatigue, dizziness, disconnection, or changes in vital signs.
-Even following the two-hour monitoring, patients should not drive—operating heavy machinery should wait at least one day, and should only follow a restful night’s sleep.
+The team under the supervision of Dr. Patel and Dr. Tariot-Beard will administer the treatment and provide medical supervision for at least two hours following your dosage.
+They will watch for any signs of fatigue, dizziness, dissociation, or changes in vital signs.
+Even following the two-hour monitoring, patients cannot drive—operating heavy machinery should wait at least one day, and should only follow a restful night’s sleep and someone must be available to drive you home from our center.

 SPRAVATO® is not a standalone treatment, but may be a helpful tool for those who are not satisfied with the results of antidepressants alone.
 If you are struggling with major depressive disorder and think you need more than oral pharmaceutical to manage your depression symptoms, SPRAVATO® might be for you.
-It is non-invasive and the treatment plan easily fits into busy schedules with a tapering method.
-SPRAVATO® is administered in-clinic twice per week for the first month, once per week in the second month, and then just twice per month moving forward.
+It is non-invasive and the treatment plan easily fits into busy schedules with a tapering method and if a significant positive response is noted than the medication can be continued long-term.
+SPRAVATO® is administered in-clinic twice per week for the first month, once per week in the second month, and then just twice per month moving forward as maintenance.
 Oral antidepressants should continue to be taken during this time.
+Furthermore, SPRAVATO® and TMS therapy can work synergistically to result in greater potential improvement in the symptoms of major depressive disorder.